 2005-2006: co-organizer of the International Symposium on the Jahn-Teller Effects: Novel Aspects in Orbital Physics and Vibronic Dynamics of Molecules and Crystals, Trieste, Aug.
 28-31, 2006 - indico.ictp.it/event/a05220 , and co-editor of the proceedings J. Mol.
 Struct. vol. 838 www.sciencedirect.com/science/journal/00222860/838 .

-2003-2004: co-organizer of the Mini-Colloquium Theory of Optical end Dielectric Properties of Condensed Matter at the 20th General Conference Condensed Matter Division European Physical Society, Prague, Czech Republic, July 19-23, 2004.
+2003-2004: co-organizer of the Mini-Colloquium Theory of Optical and Dielectric Properties of Condensed Matter at the 20th General Conference Condensed Matter Division European Physical Society, Prague, Czech Republic, July 19-23, 2004.

 Italian: Mother tongue; English: CEFR-C2; French: Fluent.

-Current OSs: linux, android, MS-Windows; past OS experience: aix, hp-ux, MS-dos, Mac OS, vms.
+Currently used OSs: linux, android; past OS experience: aix, hp-ux, MS-dos/Windows, Mac OS, VMS.

-Programming: c++, python, perl, fortran, Mathematica, unix shell/sed/awk, html, usage of standard numerical libraries (lapack, Numerical Recipes) and parallel-computer environments (mpi).
+Programming: c++, python, perl, fortran, Mathematica, unix shell/sed/awk, html, usage of standard numerical libraries (lapack, Numerical Recipes) and parallel-computer environment (mpi).

-Editors/utilities: emacs, latex, xmgrace, gimp, rawtherapee, xfig, libreoffice, google drive.
+Editors/utilities: emacs, latex, xmgrace, gnuplot, gimp, rawtherapee, xfig, libreoffice, google drive, overleaf.